JanssenProject/jans/README.md

 client.close();
 ```

 This code performs a search using a filter based on username.
-It is recommended to call `close` whenever you know there will not be any other request associated to the client object obtained.
+It is recommended to call `close` once you know there will not be any other request associated to the client object obtained.

 #### Where to go from here?

 The `client` instance resembles quite close the SCIM specification, so it is generally easy to map the operations described in the standard versus the Java methods available.
 It can be useful to have some javadocs at hand though, specifically those from `model` and `client` folders of this repository.
 You may clone this repo and run `mvn javadoc:javadoc` inside the two directories mentioned.

 Note that `ScimClientFactory` provides several methods that allow you to use OAuth clients which employ mechanisms other than the default (`client_secret_basic`) to request tokens.
-Also, you can make `client` belong to more restrictive interfaces limiting the operations available in yoour code.
+Also, you can make `client` belong to more restrictive interfaces limiting the operations available in your code.